“I’ll walk you to your car, sir,” said the sweet talking Alamo employee. “Are you here to run the marathon this weekend?”

 The town is also chock full of hills, and while they get nowhere as steep or high as the San Francisco sort, they make Fort Collins proper seem decidedly like an ironing board.
 It made for a challenging marathon, for sure—which was the original reason I came here.

 Downtown, even on a Saturday night, seemed surprisingly ghostlike.
 I tried going to a blues club called Underground 119 at 9:00 p.m., but for whatever reason, it was closed.
-This was unfortunate and although the marathon’s website boasted about there being many places for having live music, the only other one I could confirm had any going on downtown was a place called _ at 10 p.m., which unfortunately was a little too late for me.
+This was unfortunate and although the marathon’s website boasted about there being many places for having live music, the only other one I could confirm that had any going on downtown started at 10 p.m., which unfortunately was a little too late for me.
 So the only blues-y music I got to enjoy was that played by the bands along the marathon course and a BB King playlist I had piping through the rental car’s speakers whenever I was driving around through town.

 I’d love to return sometime to do some sort of historical music tour, maybe starting from not-too-far Memphis, Tennessee, and then going through the Magnolia State, Mississipp’s other nickname.
 Another stop through Jackson, the City With Soul, would definitely be in order.